Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 - [Understanding Linux ELF RTLD internals](http://s.eresi-project.org/inc/articles/elf-rtld.txt)
 - [GOT and PLT for pwning](https://systemoverlord.com/2017/03/19/got-and-plt-for-pwning.html)
 - `man ld.so`: Describes in detail all the places dynamic libraries come from and how you indicate what gets loaded.
-  - `ldd` trivia: it has arbitrary code execution
+  - `ldd` trivia: it has [arbitrary code execution](https://catonmat.net/ldd-arbitrary-code-execution) as it may [run the target binary](https://man7.org/linux/man-pages/man1/ldd.1.html)
 - Try compiling some files and disassmbling them.
 Here are some flags to make it more readable. `objdump --disassemble=main  --no-show-raw-insn --visualize-jumps --disassembler-color=on a.out | less`
 - ["Libraries" part of *Understanding the Linux Kernel, 3rd Edition*](https://www.cs.utexas.edu/~rossbach/cs380p/papers/ulk3.pdf#page=834&zoom=auto,27,390)
 - [a similar blog post](https://sysadvent.blogspot.com/2010/12/day-15-down-ls-rabbit-hole.html) for tracing `ls`